-Modulenotfounderror: no module named ‘ipympl’ [SOLVED]
+Modulenotfounderror: no module named ‘ipympl’

-The error modulenotfounderror: no module named ‘ipympl’ is an error in Python that programmers or developers run into when they’re running a Jupyter Notebook.
-This error occurs when the module is not found on their system or Python environment.
+The modulenotfounderror: no module named ‘ipympl’ is an error in Python that developers may run into in Jupyter Notebook.

-In this article, we will show you how to solve the error modulenotfounderror: no module named 'ipympl' with a simple solution.
-But before that, gain a brief understanding of Python.
+In this article, we will show you how to solve the modulenotfounderror: no module named ‘ipympl’.

 What is Python?

-Python is one of the most popular programming languages.
-It is used for developing a wide range of applications.
-It is a high-level programming language that is usually used by developers nowadays due to its flexibility.
+In addition, Python is a high-level programming language that is used by most developers due to its flexibility.

-Returning to our issue, we must take a few actions to fix this error.
 So, without further ado, let’s move on to our “how to fix this error” tutorial.

 How to solve “no module named ‘ipympl’” in Python

-Resolving the error modulenotfounderror: no module named 'ipympl' is an easy task.
-All you have to do is:
+Resolving the modulenotfounderror: no module named ‘ipympl’ is an easy task.

 Install the ipympl module

-To install this package, input the following command.
+To install this package, input the following command:

 !pip install ipympl